 - T-bar row

 - Landmine anti-rotation

 - Landmine single leg RDL

 Suspension Trainer Ring

 The suspension trainer ring is a small, but useful little feature.
-It lets you install a suspension trainer unit to the Monster G9 with ease.
+It lets you install a suspension trainer unit to the Force USA G9 with ease.

 The suspension trainer ring is located under the upper crossbeam that the chin up station is welded on.
 The ring is formed by the curved part of a U-bolt.
 The two ends of the U-bolt insert through the bottom of the crossbeam and come out the top, where they’re secured with washers and nuts.
 The hardware is robust, making the ring highly secure.

 The ring gives you a fast and convenient way to install a suspension trainer:

 - You can simply hook suspension trainer clip directly to the ring.